PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Long Distance Transport

-• Bring spare straps and padding
+• Carry spare straps and padding

-• Monitor for oil-canning in heat
+• Monitor for oil canning signs in hot weather

 Fishing Kayak Challenges